eclipse-sumo/sumo/docs/web/docs/Tutorials/OSMWebWizard.md

 - Every time a new vehicle is generated, the OSM Web Wizard randomly chooses a departure and arrival edge for the vehicle.
-The *Through Traffic Factor* defines how many times it is more likely for an edge at the boundary of the simulation area being chosen as compared to an edge entirely located inside the simulation area.
+The *Through Traffic Factor* defines how many times it is more likely for an edge at the boundary of the simulation area being chosen, compared to an edge entirely located inside the simulation area.
 A big value for the *Through Traffic Factor* implies that many vehicles depart and arrive at the boundary of the simulation area, which corresponds to